Ray Liotta as Henry Hill, Lucchese family Mafia associate

 How to Get the Look

 A vintage gray silk suit would be a great find at a thrift store.
 However, to really get into the Goodfellas style, you’ll want one tailored to fit you perfectly.

 - Dark gray silk suit, consisting of:

-- Single-breasted 2-button jacket with slim notch lapels, welted breast pocket, flapped hip pockets, 2-button cuffs, and short double vents
+- Single-breasted 2-button jacket with slim notch lapels, welted breast pocket, jetted hip pockets, 2-button cuffs, and short double vents

-- Single-pleated trousers with a zip fly and plain-hemmed bottoms
+- Single-pleated trousers with fitted waistband, straight/on-seam side pockets, jetted button-loop back pockets, and plain-hemmed bottoms

-- Olive brown alligator skin Italian leather tasseled loafers
+- Olive brown alligator skin Italian leather tassel loafers

 - Charcoal gray socks